rayaneRX/holbertonschool-validation/module2_task4/README.md

 integration-tests: execute the Golang unit tests
 check: Check markdonws
 validate: ## validate the html file
-help:  prints out the list of targets and their usage
+help:  prints out the list of targets and their usagek